Oligodendroglioma in Children

 understand the treatment options and feel good about the treatment choices you make.

-It's important for your child to be treated at a center that specializes in treating
+important for your child to be treated at a center that specializes in treating cancer

-cancer in children.
+in children.
 Most children are treated in a clinical trial.
-These are studies
+These are studies that

-that compare the best treatments available now with treatments that are thought to be
+compare the best treatments available now with treatments that are thought to be even

-even better.
-Your doctor may talk to you about this option.
+better.
+Your child's healthcare provider may talk to you about this option.

-Treatment may include one or more of the below:
+Treatment may include 1 or more of the below:

-This is done to remove part or all of the tumor.
-More surgery may be needed over time, if the tumor grows back.
-Surgery may be followed by chemotherapy or radiation therapy.
+treatment removes part or all of the tumor.
+More surgery may be needed over time,

-These are medicines that kill cancer cells.
-One or more medicines may be given.
+Chemotherapy.
+These are strong medicines that kill cancer cells.
+One or more chemo medicines

+Radiation therapy.
 These are high-energy X-rays or other types of radiation.
-They' re used to kill
+They're aimed at the